Winnetou: Themes

 Karl May's Winnetou novels symbolize, to some extent, a romantic desire for a simpler life in close contact with nature.
 The popularity of the series is due in large part to the ability of the stories to tantalize fantasies many Europeans had and have for this more untamed environment.
 The sequel has become the origin of festivals, and the first regular Karl-May-Spiele were staged 1938 till 1941 in Rathen, Saxony.
 East Germany restarted those open-air theater plays in 1984.
 In West Germany, the Karl-May-Festspiele in Bad Segeberg were started as early as 1950 and then expanded to further places like Lennestadt-Elspe in honor of Karl May's Apache hero, Winnetou.

 The stories were so popular that Nazi Germany did not ban them; instead, the argument was made that the stories demonstrated the fall of the American aboriginal peoples was caused by a lack of racial consciousness.

 May's heroes drew on archetypes of Germanic culture and had little to do with actual Native American cultures.
 "Winnetou is noble because he combines the highest aspects of otherwise 'decadent' Indian cultures with the natural adoption of the romantic and Christian traits of Karl May's own vision of German civilization.
 As he is dying, the Apache Winnetou asks some settlers to sing an Ave Maria for him, and his death is sanctified by his quiet conversion to Christianity."

 In the 1960s, French nobleman and actor Pierre Brice played Winnetou in several movies coproduced by West German–Yugoslav producers.
 At first, Brice was not very excited about the role beside Lex Barker, but his very reduced text and stage play brought Winnetou to real life in West Germany.
 Brice not only became a star in West Germany, but a significant contributor to German–French reconciliation, as well.

+Racism and cultural appropriation

+In 2022, the German publisher Ravensburger Verlag pulled two books that paid tribute to the character of Winnetou, after the publisher was accused of racism and cultural appropriation.

+In August 2025, Survival International, which campaigns for global Indigenous rights, launched a campaign “Forgetting Winnetou” that challenged the racist stereotypes about Indigenous people that partly featured in the Winnetou books.